 We chose the Royal Princess because it is one of the newer ships Princess Cruise lines offers and my husband enjoys newer ships more.
-The ship, built in 2013, has a capacity for just over 3,500 passengers.
+The ship, built in 2013, has a capacity of just over 3,500 passengers.
 If you enjoy ocean cruising on larger ships, the Royal Princess is definitely one to try.

-One of the most exciting things about the Royal princess ship is the SeaWalk which is a glassed walkway with a 128 foot view directly down to the sea!
-Walking over this passageway does produce a bit of anxiety, especially if you are afraid of heights, but still it's a fascinating experience.
+One of the most exciting things about the Royal Princess ship is the SeaWalk which is a glassed walkway with a 128-foot view directly down to the sea!
+Walking over this passageway does produce a bit of anxiety, especially if you are afraid of heights, but still, it's a fascinating experience.

 Like all Princess ships, a big draw is the Movies Under the Stars screen which allows movies to be shown on the pool deck.
 Crew members fit each lounge chair on the deck with a cover complete with pillow and provide blankets and free popcorn to the audience.
 It's like a drive-in movie but much more comfortable!
 And at various times during the day, a fountain dances to music and scenes on the Movies Under the Stars screen.
-At night, colored lights really make the fountain show come alive.
+At night, colored lights make the fountain show come alive.

 Along with the usual cruise ship free dining room choices, the Royal princess offers a pizza restaurant which is complimentary.
-In the large atrium there is a gelato station for which there is a nominal charge.
+In the large atrium, there is a gelato station for which there is a nominal charge.

-We truly enjoyed our cruise on the Royal Princess not only for her new and exciting additions, but also for the transatlantic itinerary.
+We truly enjoyed our cruise on the Royal Princess not only for her new and exciting additions but also for the transatlantic itinerary.

 On Board the Royal Princess

-While on the ship when not on a tour, and on sea days, here is a list of what I did:
+While on the ship when not on tour, and on sea days, here is a list of what I did:

-- Read 1 book, “Into the Wild” about a young man named Chris McCandless who purposefully went into the wild of Alaska to live by his own means, and died there after four months at the age of 24.
+- Read one book, “Into the Wild” about a young man named Chris McCandless who purposefully went into the wild of Alaska to live by his own means, and died there after four months at the age of 24.

 - Attended a concert by a man named Travis Turpin who is a wonderful vocal impersonator.